Mehrgarh: Mehrgarh Period I (5250-4650 BCE)

-Mehrgarh Period II (5500 BCE–4800 BCE) and Period III (4800 BCE–3500 BCE)
+Mehrgarh Period II (4650–4000 BCE) and Period III (4000–3500 BCE)

-The Mehrgarh Period II (5500 BCE–4800 BCE) and Merhgarh Period III (4800 BCE–3500 BCE) were ceramic Neolithic, using pottery, and later chalcolithic.
+The Mehrgarh Period II was ceramic Neolithic, using pottery and Merhgarh Period III was Chalcolithic.
 Period II is at site MR4 and Period III is at MR2.
 Much evidence of manufacturing activity has been found and more advanced techniques were used.
 Glazed faience beads were produced and terracotta figurines became more detailed.
 Figurines of females were decorated with paint and had diverse hairstyles and ornaments.
 Two flexed burials were found in Period II with a red ochre cover on the body.
 The number of burial goods decreased over time, becoming limited to ornaments and with more goods left with burials of females.
 The first button seals were produced from terracotta and bone and had geometric designs.
 Technologies included stone and copper drills, updraft kilns, large pit kilns, and copper melting crucibles.
 There is further evidence of long-distance trade in Period II: important as an indication of this is the discovery of several beads of lapis lazuli, once again from Badakshan.
 Mehrgarh Periods II and III are also contemporaneous with an expansion of the settled populations of the borderlands at the western edge of South Asia, including the establishment of settlements like Rana Ghundai, Sheri Khan Tarakai, Sarai Kala, Jalilpur, and Ghaligai.